By Kali Clark

 Now, finding the appropriate balance for you is another story.
 That’s where nutrition coaching comes in.
 If that’s something you would be interested in knowing more about, please reach out.

-My position in the Bridge Program is to provide nutritional support throughout your orthopedic journey.
+I enjoy providing nutritional support to my clients.
 This is a small but impactful piece of the wellness puzzle that could send your results over the top.